Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Preliminaries

 }

-\textbf{Contrastive representation learning} has been widely explored to learn latent representations that embed positive pairs close to each other and negative pairs far from each other.
-Particularly relevant to our work, \citet{oord2019representationlearningcontrastivepredictive} proposes the Information Noise-contrastive Estimation (InfoNCE) loss and shows that minimizing this loss is equivalent to maximizing a lower bound on the mutual information between variables $X, Y$.
-Their learning objective samples positive examples from a conditional distribution $p(y|x)$ and negatives from the marginal distribution $p(y)$ and shows that the optimal critic $f(x, y)$ is proportional to $\log \frac{p(y|x)}{p(y)}$.
+\textbf{Contrastive Representation Learning} has been widely explored to learn latent representations that embed positive pairs close to each other and negative pairs far from each other.
+Most relevant to our work, \citet{oord2019representationlearningcontrastivepredictive} proposes the Information Noise-Contrastive Estimation (InfoNCE) loss, which ~\citet{poole2019variationalboundsmutualinformation} modifies as: Minimizing this loss is equivalent to maximizing a lower bound on the mutual information between $X, Y$, where the positives are sampled from conditional distribution $p(y|x)$ and the negatives are sampled from marginal distribution $p(y)$.
 This objective has been adapted by numerous other works in RL and representation learning~\citep{chen2020simpleframeworkcontrastivelearning, eysenbach2023contrastivelearninggoalconditionedreinforcement, mazoure2022contrastivevaluelearningimplicit, hejna2024contrastivepreferencelearninglearning}.

+\citet{fränken2024selfsupervisedalignmentmutualinformation} extend InfoNCE to LLM settings in their method SAMI by maximizing the conditional mutual information between constitutions and responses, given by:

+While SAMI and MIPO are both motivated by InfoNCE, SAMI only applies to settings where prompts and constitutions are decoupled and therefore cannot be used in verifiable benchmarks.
+In contrast, MIPO can flexibly incorporate different data augmentation techniques (generating from prompts alone, or from prompts and contexts) and is built directly on top of DPO, making it an easy plug-in pre-processing step before standard DPO training.